Harshsharma836/Intelligent-Media-Player/README.md

 ## Links to the packages and method to install vlc-ctrl

-  1)This has a detailed procedure for instaling Open CV in Linux
+  1) This has a detailed procedure for instaling Open CV in Linux
     * http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html

-  2)Installing vlc-ctrl packagae for linux using pip install
+  2) Installing vlc-ctrl packagae for linux using pip install
     * pip2 install vlc-ctrl ( If you have both python2 and python3 installed )
     * pip install vlc-ctrl ( If you have only python2 installed )

-  3)I have used Python 2 because I had insalled opencv in it.
+  3) I have used Python 2 because I had insalled opencv in it.

-  4)Any VLC Media player is fine for running the application just make sure that it is not too outdated.
+  4) Any VLC Media player is fine for running the application just make sure that it is not too outdated.

 ## This is how I did it